bharatnc/bharatnc.github.io/_posts/2016-10-01-How-to-use-Netstat.markdown

 title: "How to use Netstat - Cheat Sheet"
 date: "2016-10-01"
 slug: "example_content"
-description: "Netstat stands for "network statistics".
+description: "Netstat stands for network statistics.
 This is a Linux command line application tool, that is really handy for getting information about network statistics and services running in any  machine.
 Trying to learn this tool, I ended up preparing a cheat sheet, which I am going to share here.
 As an advice, I would always recommend referring the <b>Linux manpage</b> for learning this tool the right-way.
 Once you have learnt the tool, this cheat sheet can come-in handy at most of the times."
 category:
   - views
   - featured